A good onboarding experience can make all the difference to how new hires feel, even before their first day at work.

-The period between signing the contract and signing on for day one is the time to get new hires excited about the environment they’ll be part of and the team they’re joining.
+The period between signing the contract and coming to work on day one is the time to get new joiners excited about the environment they’ll be part of and the team they’re joining.
 To get them pumped up, we recommend sending an email a week before the start date with some information about any formalities plus some valuable nuggets about culture.

 We recommend keeping the tone light and easy to help your new hires feel comfortable.
 Check out this example, and feel free to edit it depending on whether your new joiner is coming into the office or checking in remotely:

 Subject line: It’s almost day one!

 [first name], can you believe it?
-This time next week, you’ll have your [company name] water bottle in-hand at your new desk.
+This time next week, you’ll have your [company name] water bottle in-hand.
 We can’t wait!

 Some things to know ahead of your first day: